-Trisura has several regulated subsidiaries.
-Trisura Canada consists of Trisura Guarantee Insurance Company ("Trisura Guarantee"), Trisura US consists of Trisura Insurance Company, Trisura Specialty Insurance Company, and Bricktown Specialty Insurance Company, and Trisura International Consists of Trisura International Insurance Ltd., and Trisura International Reinsurance Company.
+Trisura has several regulated subsidiaries located in Canada and the US.
+They include Trisura Guarantee Insurance Company ("Trisura Guarantee") in Canada, Trisura Insurance Company, Trisura Specialty Insurance Company, Bricktown Specialty Insurance Company and First Founders Assurance Company in the US, and Trisura International Insurance Ltd., and Trisura International Reinsurance Company in Barbados.
 Each subsidiary is directly or indirectly 100% owned by Trisura.